Shrayas1497/expense-tracker/README.md

 steps to use:-

 1.In the place of New-Transaction enter the details you want.

-2.always write amount in negative format for eg.(-90,-80 etc.).ths will reduce the balance from the remaining balance
+2.Always write amount in negative format for eg.(-90,-80 etc.).ths will reduce the amount from the remaining balance